Multi-Winner Voting with Approval Preferences: Judgment Aggregation and Propositional Belief Merging

-\subsection{Judgment Aggregation and Propositional Belief Merging}
+\section{Judgment Aggregation and Propositional Belief Merging}

-In judgment aggregation, we are given a set of logical propositions and a set of voters providing true/false valuations for these propositions; the goal is to find a collective consistent valuation.
+In judgment aggregation, we are given a set of logical propositions and a set of voters providing true/false valuations for these propositions; the goal is to find a collective, aggregated valuation.
 Sometimes it is also required that the collective valuation must be consistent with exogenous logical constraints.
-Committee elections can be represented as instances of judgment aggregation, where for each candidate we have a single Boolean variable representing whether the candidate is elected or not; the exogenous constraints can be used to enforce that exactly $k$ from these variables are set true, as discussed in \Cref{sec:combinatorial_voting}.
-A chapter by \citet{Handbook-JA} in the \emph{Handbook of Computational Social Choice} discusses this framework in detail and reviews rules for judgment aggregation; see also the survey by \citet{list2009judgment}.
+Multi-winner elections can be represented as instances of judgment aggregation, where for each candidate we have a single Boolean variable representing whether the candidate is elected or not; the exogenous constraints can be used to enforce that exactly $k$ from these variables are set true.
+A chapter by \citet{Handbook-JA} in the \emph{Handbook of Computational Social Choice} discusses this framework in detail and reviews judgment aggregation rules; see also the survey by \citet{list2009judgment}.

-Propositional belief merging \cite{KoniecznyM04,KoniecznyP02,KoniecznyP11} is a very general framework, which allows agents to aggregate their individual positions (beliefs, preferences, judgments, goals) on a set of issues.
+Propositional belief merging \cite{KoniecznyM04,KoniecznyP02,KoniecznyP11} is a very general framework, which allows agents to aggregate their individual positions (beliefs, preferences, judgements, goals) on a set of issues.
 Also here this combined, collective outcome has to satisfy given exogenous logical constraints.
-Approval-based committee voting can be seen as a special case of propositional belief merging, although the focus of these two directions of research has little overlap: belief merging operators are analyzed with respect to a set of postulates that only partially reflect desiderata in a voting context.
-A few works have made an explicit effort to connect voting and belief merging: A particular focus has been the study of belief merging and strategyproofness \cite{chopra2006social,everaere2007strategy,haret2019manipulating}.
+Approval-based committee voting can be seen as a special case of propositional belief merging, although the focus of these two directions of research has little overlap: belief merging operators are analysed with respect to a set of postulates that are only partially relevant in a voting context.
+A few works have made an explicit effort to connect voting and belief merging.
+A particular focus in this regard has been the study of belief merging and strategyproofness \cite{chopra2006social,everaere2007strategy,haret2019manipulating}.
 Further, \citet{haret2016beyond} consider classic axioms from social choice theory in the context of belief merging.
-Finally, \citet{aaai/propbm} introduce and analyze \emph{proportional} belief merging operators.
+Finally, \citet{aaai/propbm} introduce and analysed \emph{proportional} belief merging operators.

-\subsection{Proportional Rankings}
+\section{Proportional Rankings}